September 10, 2019, day 6

 Woke up this morning as the tent blew off me and rain started pouring down.
 Gabriel was already up and fixing the stakes.
 (It rains 5 out of every 6 days on the ODT.)

 I was a little discombobulated as I remembered we were in the Rome Station campground.
 I started packing up.
 A couple minutes later, Gabriel came back with good news!
-We have a cabin.
+We have a cabin!
 A place to be inside from the down pour and thunder storms for the day and night!
 Such relief!
 Such luxury!
+(Supposedly Rome, OR gets under 10 inches of precipitation a year, but today feels like we got at least 10 percent in one morning and afternoon.)

 Gabriel helped me finish off my huge order of breakfast (Shawna had warned me).
 Then we went back to our cabin to sort our resupply and get our gear cleaned up and dried out.

-That’s when Gabriel showed me his infected blister on a very swollen, red toe and a red streak on his shoulder.
+That’s when Gabriel showed me his infected blister on a very swollen red toe and the red streak on his shoulder going down toward his heart.
 Turns out what he thought could of been strained or fractured toes, was a blister gone wrong.
 Something easy to acquire after wading along a less than pristine lake shore and lots of road walking in dusty country.

-Some medical Googling and our first aid kits led us to think a minor staph infection worthy of the appropriate antibiotics.
+Some medical Googling in bursts when we had data and our first aid kits led us to think a minor staph infection worthy of the appropriate antibiotics.
 This also means we aren’t hitting the trail tomorrow.
 No going into the most remote section of the trip involving creek swims with an infection that could get more serious.

 So now our town chores are finished and we are playing the waiting game of seeing signs of improvement.
 Gabriel’s reading a John Grisham novel and feels fine.
 I’m working on the blog.